 Green Bay Packers

-Stacking Targets: QB Aaron Rodgers, RB Aaron Jones, RB Dexter Williams, WR Davante Adams, WR Marquez Valdes-Scantling, WR Geronimo Allison, WR Equanimeous St. Brown, WR Jake Kumerow, TE Jimmy Graham
+Stacking Targets: QB Aaron Rodgers, RB Aaron Jones, RB Dexter Williams, WR Davante Adams, WR Marquez Valdes-Scantling, WR Geronimo Allison, WR Jake Kumerow, TE Jimmy Graham

 The individual track records of new Packers coach Matt LaFleur and OC Nathaniel Hackett aren’t particularly impressive, even if LaFleur has coached under acknowledged offensive gurus Sean McVay (2017), Kyle Shanahan (2015-2016), Mike Shanahan (2010-2013), and Gary Kubiak (2008-2009).
 LaFleur’s aim is to implement the Falcons’ Super Bowl MVP offense in Green Bay, a big ask but not an entirely crazy one considering the Packers’ potential-ridden personnel.

 Aaron Rodgers is destined for positive-touchdown regression after managing a career-low 4.2% TD Rate last year.
 Albeit expensive, Davante Adams is his most-obvious stack partner as a candidate to lead the NFL in targets.
-Aaron Jones is typically acquirable in the fourth round of season-long drafts.
+Aaron Jones is typically acquirable in the third and fourth rounds of season-long drafts.
 It would not surprise if he played well enough this year to become a first-round pick in 2020.
-Marquez Valdes-Scantling and Geronimo Allison consistently last until the double-digit rounds, and each offers breakout potential as frontrunners to round out Green Bay’s three-receiver set.
-Sixth-round rookie RB sleeper Dexter Williams, second-year WR Equanimeous St. Brown, and 2018 preseason star Jake Kumerow are especially deep-league stack options.
+Marquez Valdes-Scantling and Geronimo Allison each offer breakout potential as frontrunners to round out Green Bay’s three-receiver set.
+Sixth-round rookie RB sleeper Dexter Williams and annual preseason star Jake Kumerow are especially deep-league stack options.
 Jimmy Graham is coming off a miserable year, but he is cheap in drafts and another prime TD-regression candidate after managing two scores on 55 catches last season.

 Stacking Targets: QB Derek Carr, RB Josh Jacobs, RB Jalen Richard, WR Antonio Brown, WR Tyrell Williams, WR Hunter Renfrow, TE Darren Waller